lorenkp/Readium/README.md

 - [ ] Compose a story from home page, with styling of text and photo uploading
 - [ ] Select a tag from sidebar to view stories with that tag
 - [ ] Follow other users
-- [ ] View own and other users' profile pages (stories written, bookmarked, recommended by user; followed users, and followers)
+- [ ] View own and other users' profile pages (stories written, bookmarked, and recommended by user; followed users, and followers)
 - [ ] Bookmark a story
 - [ ] Write responses to stories